 13. And here is another creek crossing.

 Photo of a Bridge Across Radium Creek BC Hiking Canada

 14. Right after that, the most impressive view of

 Radium Creek Province of British Columbia Canada

-15. In less than ten minutes, you are entering the
+15. In less than ten minutes is the

 most dangerous part of the trail.
 It is grossly overgrown for several

 hundred meters.
-Long-sleeved shirt and pants would protect from
+A long-sleeved shirt and pants would protect from

 scratches here.
 But the biggest danger lies in several holes in the